-4 hours

-1 x Facilitator (a physiotherapist who is highly experienced in performing manual techniques and suctioning)

-1 x Facilitator (another health professional/educator who can provide feedback on communication/non-technical aspects of simulation)

-1 x Confederate (preferably a Clinical Nurse Educator (CNE) who can assume the role of CICU nurse)

-1 x Technician (person who can operate SimJunior and the simulation environment)

-Up to 6 qualified physiotherapists.

-Laura Brown Senior Physiotherapist - ICU, Sydney Children's Hospital, Randwick Meg Wemyss Allied Health Educator, Sydney Children's Hospitals Network Nadine Alcorn Simulation Coordinator, Sydney Children's Hospitals Network Marino Festa Medical Consultant - Children's ICU, Children's Hospital at Westmead

-Educators and clinicians who would like to offer this simulation can access the complete package on the HETI website.
-Supporting documentation includes:

-- Simulation Scenario Development Template

-- Facilitator Session Plan

-- · Simulation Activity Running Sheet

-- Participant Briefing Notes

-- Confederate Briefing Notes CICU Nurse

-- Sample Progress Notes for the Medical Record

-- Sample Observation Chart/Resuscitation Chart/Chest X-Ray

-- Sample Competency Self-Checklist

-Facilitators can print off copies and distribute the relevant documentation to faculty and participants.
+Physiotherapy management of an intubated and ventilated child requiring suctioning

+Duration 4 hours Faculty 1 x Facilitator (a physiotherapist who is highly experienced in performing manual techniques and suctioning) 1 x Facilitator (another health professional/educator who can provide feedback on communication/non-technical aspects of simulation) 1 x Confederate (preferably a Clinical Nurse Educator (CNE) who can assume the role of CICU nurse) 1 x Technician (person who can operate SimJunior and the simulation environment) Participants Up to 6 qualified physiotherapists.
+Authors Laura BrownSenior Physiotherapist - ICU, Sydney Children's Hospital, RandwickMeg WemyssAllied Health Educator, Sydney Children's Hospitals NetworkNadine AlcornSimulation Coordinator, Sydney Children's Hospitals NetworkMarino FestaMedical Consultant - Children's ICU, Children's Hospital at Westmead Educators and clinicians who would like to offer this simulation can access the complete package on the HETI website.
+Supporting documentation includes: Simulation Scenario Development Template Facilitator Session Plan Simulation Activity Running Sheet Participant Briefing Notes Confederate Briefing Notes - CICU Nurse Sample Progress Notes for the Medical Record Sample Observation Chart/Resuscitation Chart/Chest X-Ray Sample Competency Self-Checklist

+Physiotherapy management of an intubated and ventilated child requiring suctioning

-Radiation Therapy and Medical Imaging departments pose many potential risks to the health professionals working within or travelling through them.
+Synopsis Radiation Therapy and Medical Imaging departments pose many potential risks to the health professionals working within or travelling through them.
 Staff who are unfamiliar with the radiation environment may not be aware of the safety protocols that they should be following.
 A large focus of this simulation is on effective team communication.
 Appropriate communication within the radiation environment is vital in order to ensure that the radiation/imaging staff are not distracted while providing treatment and that the patient receives the prescribed treatment/procedure.
 Sound communication will ensure that the environment remains safe for both the patient and other professionals working within the area.
 Participants will learn of the link between the two.
 This simulation can be conducted in a multi-purpose room, a simulation centre or a live radiation environment.
 It can be individually and co-facilitated and is easily attached to an orientation program.